Religion in Conliah

 Archon Worship

 The below list of Archons is not exhaustive.
-There are many lesser-known Archonic cults in Conliah, and Lodumpans know of Archons that Conlians had never heard of.
+There are many lesser-known Cthonic cults in Conliah, and Lodumpans know of Archons that Conlians had never heard of.
+Likewise, only some Archons known in Conliah are also known in Lodumpis, and Archons which are known in both continents are always given different names and interpreted with different emphases.

 Name Title Gender Domain(s) Notes

-Igedeng Father of Bones Male Necromancy Igedeng's sphere is called the Deadwoods, an endless forest of dead trees partially illuminated by the crescent moon.
-He is the patron of necromancers and witches.
+Igedeng Father of Bones Male Knowledge, Undead Igedeng's sphere is called the Deadwoods, an endless forest of dead trees partially illuminated by the crescent moon.
+He is the patron of necromancers.
 Igedeng's cults are called the Tenkerlads, necromantic researchers who seek his blessings of knowledge of evil magic.
 His symbol is a crescent moon.
+In Lodumpis, the equivalent of Igedeng is female, and is known as Pestium the Rot Mother.

 Lozie Strife Maker Male Chaos, Pranks Lozie's sphere is called the Clashcircus, an enormous circus tent where mortals dress as jesters endlessly battle each other with ridiculous weapons like food and children's toys.
 The Clashcircus is populated by Fluttermice, enormous flying mice who harass mortals who refuse to fight in the arena.
 Lozie's cults are called the Spokefuglads, bands of pranksters who wander between towns creating unnecessary strife between townfolk.
 Mortals corrupted by Lozie become Laffids, granting them the power to shape-shift while making their true physical forms repulsive.
 His symbol is an apple with a bite taken out of it.

 Lize Harvester of Mortals Female War, Torture Lize's sphere is called the Reaping Grounds.
 Endless fields of wheat are fed by the blood of mortals who her cultists have tortured and slain.
-Mortals who are phased into her sphere are subject to eternal torment by her Cthonic minions, the Tormentors.
+Mortals who are phased into her sphere are subject to eternal torment by her Cthonians, the Tormentors.
 These Tormentors are eight-foot-tall muscular humanoids with horns, crimson skin, leathery wings, and hooked tails.
 Lize's cults are called the Overvelderlads, aspiring conquerors who summon Cthonian servants to aid in their conquest of all of Conliah.
 Her symbol is a helmet, shield and spear.
+In Lodumpis, the equivalent of Lize is male, and is known as Pastorum the Ghost Thief.

 Lundazing Queen of Destruction Female Rebellion, Power In the Age of Might Makes Right, Lundazing was a popular deity of the Dwarves.
 Lundazing's sphere is called Cinderthrone.
 It is a landscape of obsidian and lava, where the air is thick with smog.
 Ruins of castles and destroyed statues dot the landscape.
-Cinderthrone is populated by Dragons, who are powerful flying lizards who breathe elemental attacks.
+Cinderthrone is populated by Dragons and Dragon-like creatures who constantly compete for dominance.
 She has the power to corrupt mortals into Draklings, which are Dragon-like humanoids.
 Lundazing's cults are called the Brannenlads, an association of nobles across Conliah who aspire to usurp the Yargyez Emperor.
 Her symbol is an upside-down torch.
+In Lodumpis, the equivalent of Lundazing is male, and is known as Primarium the Destroyer.

 Ulviazing Dream Caller Female Dreams, Illusions Ulviazing's sphere is the Blissful Hollow.
 Blissful Hollow is filled with petrified trees and spiderwebs created by Arachnaurs.
 Arachnaurs are centaur-like creatures with the torso of a human and the lower body of a spider.
 Arachnaurs spin webs and play their strings like musical instruments.
 Those corrupted by Ulviazing's promises of blissful dreams become insect-like Husks.
 Ulviazing's cults are called the Gladlads.
 Her symbol is a red, pointed cap.